Scouts BSA Troop Recruiting

 It’s a Youth run program.
 That includes recruiting.
-Troops recruit most successfully when youth ask their peers to join, or their peers see what the Scouts are doing and say “we want to do that too”.
+Troops recruit most successfully when youth ask their peers to join, or their peers see what the Scouts are doing and say, “we want to do that too”.

 - What does your Patrol Leaders Council plan that is exciting and appealing for their peers to do?

-- Let the Scouts come up with their activity plan that’s the one they will most like to share with friends who might join the Troop.
+- That’s the one they will want to share with friends who might join the Troop.

 - Let your current Scouts pitch their Troop

-- Empower your youth to recruit their peers including letting them do that with the social media tools they already use
+- That includes letting them do that with the social media tools they already use

 Yes, that doesn’t mean you don’t also reach out to families, but you want to get the Scouts involved too so that they “seal the deal”.